Hardware requirements vary during zapAudit or zapCash projects. Here you will find all the necessary information about the correct set-up.

 - How much memory is actually needed depends on the nature of your data.
 This is down to the individual logic of your company’s postings in SAP.
 Experience has shown that 32GB of RAM is sufficient for 90% of data sets.
 If you are setting up a server system, start with 64GB of main memory.
 If data processing terminates due to an ‘Out of Memory’ error, it can be repeated later with more memory.

-- The high memory requirement is particularly necessary for the data processing phase of zap Audit.
+- The high memory requirement is particularly necessary for the data processing phase.

-- Data extraction and processing can take a few days depending on the amount of data involved.
+- Data extraction and processing can take a few hours or days depending on the amount of data involved.